 Mendelssohn’s Violin Concerto, performed by Finnish violinist Pekka Kuusisto, is a marvel of German precision that is sure to raise your pulse.
-The work has developed a reputation as an essential one for aspiring violin virtuosi to conquer and one not to be missed by audiences alike.
+The work has developed a reputation as an essential one for aspiring violin virtuosos to conquer and one not to be missed by audiences alike.
 Then Principal Guest Conductor Dausgaard brings us Carl Nielsen, the renowned symphonist from Denmark, who creates ever-expanding horizons and soaring voices in his Symphony No. 3.
 Plus!
-Up and coming Scottish composer, Helen Grimes, brings us her U.S. premiere of Snow: No.2 from Two Eardley Pictures.
+Up-and-coming Scottish composer, Helen Grimes, brings us her U.S. premiere of Snow.

 Presented 1 hour prior to each performance in the S. Mark Taper Foundation Auditorium.

 The Thursday concert (Jun 8) will feature chamber works by Nielsen performed jointly by Seattle Symphony musicians and University of Washington students.
 Both events free with ticket purchase.

 1 hour, 50 minutes